newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/transportation-license-permit.md

 * **Transportation license** lets your business deliver alcohol in and out of the State
 * **Limited transportation permit** lets your business transport alcohol not meant to be delivered, sold, or used in the State

-You also need to get an insignia.
+You will also need to get an insignia.
 An insignia is a marker on a vehicle that shows it is allowed to carry alcohol.

 To see which license, permit, or insignia you need, contact ABC at (609) 984-2830.